 Likewise, letting the cheesecake cool gradually prevents any sudden temperature changes that could also cause the cake to crack.

-When you take the pie out of the oven, it should look underdone and jiggly in the center.
-The cheesecake will continue to firm up as extra moisture evaporates and it cools, and the next day you will have a perfectly textured cheesecake that is so rich and decadent, and so much better than anything you’ve ever eaten from Cheesecake Factory.
-If you make it, please feel free to leave a review below or post your photos!
+When you take the pie out of the oven, it should still look underdone and jiggly in the center.
+The cheesecake will continue to firm up considerably as it cools and extra moisture evaporates.
+By the next day, you will have a rich and decadent, perfectly textured keto cheesecake.

 Keto Cheesecake Recipe